jayyu23/treehacks-dapp/README.md

 By Jay Yu and Josh Koo

 A framework for one-click deployment of Web3 applications on Ethereum.
-Built for the TreeHacks Web3 Workshop.
+Built for the TreeHacks Web3 Workshop!

 ## Project Overview